Kadija-t/Kadija-t/README.md

 - 👩‍🎓 I'm presently undergoing a professional transition, I've completed a first course in web engineering a few months ago, followed by a 4-month internship.

-- 💻 After a tiny break, I'm back to coding again, more importantly, I'm about to start another course that will enable me to expand my stack with a focus on REACT among other languages.
+- 💻 After a tiny break, I'm back to coding again, more importantly, I'm following another course that will enable me to expand my stack with a focus on REACT among other languages.

 - 🤝 Feel free to reach out for projects, partnerships or networking opportunities😊👇